 In order to ensure the safety of each child, no child will be released to any person other than a parent/guardian or persons listed on the Authorization for Pick Up/Release section of the Student Application or without written authorization.
 Only adults 18 years and older may be authorized for pick up.
 If you wish to have someone else pick up your child from school, please send in a note with the adult’s name, phone number, and relationship giving staff permission to release your child into the care of that individual.
 We will check ID’s and make photocopies of driver’s licenses of your authorized pick up contacts.
 Please inform them of our policy.
 Authorized pick up persons who fail to provide ID will not be allowed to take your child from the school.

 Birthdays and Holidays

 Holidays and birthdays are exciting and we welcome special snacks to help celebrate your child’s special day.
+Due to sanitary and safety reasons, we do not allow homemade food to be brought in.
 In addition to bringing nutritious snacks, children are encouraged to wear a special outfit and bring pictures to help us celebrate.
 Please coordinate your child’s birthday celebration with the office staff to verify the snack details and day / time of the celebration.